Cytnx-dev/Cytnx/docs/source/guide/uniten.rst

 =================
 Besides the generic Tensor structure, Cytnx provides further objects that are designed specifically for tensor network simulations, based on the **cytnx.Tensor** class.

 **UniTensor** is an enhanced version of **cytnx.Tensor** which provides features such as labels for each index (which we call "bond") and Bra/Ket (In/Out) convention of bonds.
 These features are handy for contractions of multiple tensors, as well as for the implementation of ensor network diagrams.
-Also, symmetries can be included resulting in symmetric UniTensors.
+Also, symmetries can be included.

 A **UniTensor** consist of three important parts: